LucyRothwell/Classifying-Stutters-Neuroscience/README.md

 # Applying Supervised Machine Learning to EEG and fNIRS (Neural) Data to Classify Stutters

 This repository contains code used in a neuroscience research project which classified verbal stutter events by applying machine learning to neural (EEG and fNIRS) data.
-It also contains the full study write up (called "Thesis paper".
-The abstract is on page 9).
+It also contains the full study write up (called "Thesis paper" - abstract on page 9).
 Grade for project: 80%.

 **The study**